satishkumar1999/newsapp/README.md

 ## 📰 React News App
-A modern React-based news application that fetches the latest headlines using the NewsData.io API.
+A modern React-based news application that fetches the latest headlines using the NewsAPI.org.
 It features category-based browsing, infinite scrolling, and responsive routing using React Router.

 ---